0

 Summary of the Main Changes

-• Standard rate for Immigration Health Surcharge (IHS) is due to increase from £624 to £1,035 per year for workers and family members staying for six months or more.
+• The standard rate for Immigration Health Surcharge (IHS) is due to increase from £624 to £1,035 per year for workers and family members staying for six months or more.

 • Students, children, and youth mobility visa holders will see their IHS rate increase from £470 to £776 per year.